schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 Once calibrated, reduced-order models can then be derived to optimize process design and enhance computational efficiency.
 This is especially important because fully spatially resolved simulations, while accurate, are computationally expensive and often impractical for routine optimization tasks.

+Due to their spatial resolution, these models are computationally expensive and are rarely applied directly in process optimization.

 (cstr)=
-### Continuous stirred tank reactor model (CSTR)
+### Continuous stirred tank reactor model

-In addition to chromatographic columns and (D)PFRs, the continuous stirred tank reactor model is another fundamental building block in unit operation networks, often used to model system void volume or holdup tanks.
+In addition to chromatographic columns and (D)PFRs, the continuous stirred tank reactor (CSTR) model is another fundamental building block in unit operation networks, often used to model system void volume or holdup tanks.
 Its mass balance is given by

 ```{math}